 A level-up in general stability verification of steel structures.

 The most advanced, the most realistic and unlimited stability design approach offered by Eurocode is a method based on the use of appropriately scaled buckling shapes as imperfections.
 Eurocode offers a scaling formula to verify flexural buckling of compressed elements.

-Consteel has further developed this method and provides a generalized scaling algorithm to consider any possible other type of buckling phenomenon as well like flexural-torsional or lateral-torsional buckling.
+Consteel has developed this method further and provides a generalized scaling algorithm to consider any other possible type of buckling phenomenon as well such as flexural-torsional or lateral-torsional buckling.
 The method can be applied to a single isolated member but also on model portions or on the global structure.
-The scaling algorithm automatically finds the critical point of analyzed member or members and sets the scaling factor accordingly.
+The scaling algorithm automatically finds the critical point of the analyzed member or members and sets the scaling factor accordingly.
 This method eliminates the need to construct imperfections manually with tabulated scaling factors and provides very accurate utilization results of the structure.

 The well-known global stability design method of Consteel has been extended to provide the critical temperatures needed for the specification of the amount and type of applied paint.

 There are several ways to protect structural steel elements from fire.
 There are the traditional passive protection materials like gypsum boards which can be considered by Consteel since longer, in the complete analysis and design process, both at room and elevated temperatures, for strength and stability verifications, both for isolated members and for group of members.
 More recently the use of intumescent paints has gained much interest in the steel construction practice.
 The consideration of such reactive protection materials requires a different design approach, as the approval based procedure to select the appropriate paint solution is based on the critical temperature of the steel member to be protected.

 Consteel is now able to calculate this information for any kind of steel member, subject to general loading, by the application of the same user-friendly automatic strength and stability verification tools known by Consteel users.